Frequently Asked Questions

 While addressing housing needs for our current and future students, we want to build in enough flexibility to accommodate a maximum undergraduate enrollment of 15,800 students.
 This enrollment growth is expected to happen gradually, being fully realized by fall semester 2024, pending the timeline of the NCRE.
 This projected increase is in response to requests from the academic leadership of the colleges and schools who are evaluating several new academic programs and shifts in existing majors.
 As noted above, all first-year and sophomore students will be required to live on campus once the new residence halls are built, so we must balance future enrollment growth with the availability of developmentally appropriate housing.

-The project will be developed on two sites on North Campus, as shown in the image below.
+The project is being developed on two sites on North Campus, as shown in the image below.
 The sophomore year student site is highlighted in red near the top left corner south east of the crossroads of Triphammer Rd. and Jessup Rd.
 The first-year student site is highlighted in red near the bottom right corner north of Appel Commons.

 In 2018, there were 15,000 students living off campus in Tompkins County.
 This population strongly impacts the rental market, and specifically the Collegetown neighborhood.
 While additional residential housing options continue to come online in the City of Ithaca, helping to alleviate some pressure on the rental market, the vacancy rate remains well below average, leaving many Collegetown rentals already at or near capacity for next academic year.